sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/start.md

 <img src="./../../../../zh/maix/m1s/other/assets/start/firmware_choose.png" alt="firmware_choose" style="transform:rotate(0deg);">

-In the picture above, `boot2` stays the same, and it's in this directory: `BLDevCube\chips\bl808\builtin_imgs\boot2_isp_bl808_xxxx_xxx`, under where the path if this burning application is, and make sure your choosing file named with `debug`. `firmware` is the firmware file for E907 core, and `d0fw` is C906 core file, the previous [Burn with u-disk](#burn-with-u-disk) operation can also burn firmware for this core.
+In the picture above, `boot2` stays the same, and it's in this directory: `BLDevCube\chips\bl808\builtin_imgs\boot2_isp_bl808_xxxx_xxx`, under where the path if this burning application is, and make sure your choosing file named with `debug`. `firmware` is the firmware file for E907 core, and `d0fw` is C906 core file, the previous [Burn via u-disk](https://wiki.sipeed.com/hardware/en/maix/m1s/other/start.html#Burn-via-u-disk) operation can also burn firmware for this core.

 The firmware file for E907 or C906 can be gotten by compiling [M1s_dock example](https://gitee.com/sipeed/M1s_BL808_example).

 First time burning, both `firmware` and `boot2` are needed, after this you just need tick what you want to burn not all.

-The default firmware can be downloaded [here](https://dl.sipeed.com/shareURL/MAIX/M1s/M1s_Dock/7_Firmware/factory).
+The default old firmware can be downloaded [here](https://dl.sipeed.com/shareURL/MAIX/M1s/M1s_Dock/7_Firmware/factory), and the newest firmware is not frovided any more.
+[Click me](https://wiki.sipeed.com/hardware/en/maix/m1s/other/start.html#Old-firmware-test) to see the old factory firmware details.

 After choose the firmware, click the `Refresh` in the righr to refresh the serial port, then we can see 2 serial ports.
 If there are not 2 serial ports, visit [Burn onboard bl702](https://wiki.sipeed.com/hardware/en/maix/m1s/other/start.html#Burn-onboard-bl702) to solve this.
 We choose the bigger number serial port, and set uartrate 2000000 .